gpdoud/Bootcamp/homework/EfWebApi-Car-Dealers.md

-# Car deals Ef/WebApi/Server
+# Dealer Car Ef/WebApi/Server

-Create a Asp.Net Ef WebApi server for car dealers
+Create a Asp.Net Ef WebApi server for car dealers.
+This project is the same type of project as the PRS back-end project.
+Testing should be done with Postman for all controller methods.

+When complete, push the work to your GitHub account and send me that URL to the project via a DM Slack message.

 ## Dealer Table